andreashih/andrea.blog/_posts/2020-08-10-how-i-take-back-my-instagram-account.md

 ---

-Had no idea when it started, but it was so true that I couldn't hide.
 The first thing I did in the morning was to wake up my phone and tapped on insta for no reason.
 The last thing I did at night was to scroll insta to my heart's content, there's no reason either.
 Sometimes when I felt like posting a story, I spent time coming up with the best filter, gifs, and caption.
 After I posted, I worried about others' opinions toward my story.
-I even felt lazy to reply to direct messages.
-So why should I post?
-A picture is still a picture in my camera roll.
-It doesn't matter if I posted them or not.
 Was I happier with the accompany of instagram?
 The answer was definitely no. But why was I so stuck on this cute evil platform?
 I found no reason.
 Therefore, the practice of quitting instagram has started to take back my life.

 &nbsp;